alexansari101/visibility2d/README.md

 # visibility2d

-Library to compute a visiblity polygon based on an observer's location and polygonal obstacles
+Library to compute a visiblity polygon based on an observer's location and and the locations of polygonal obstacles.

 ## Build and Run

 This package has been tested on **Ubuntu 20.04**.

-To remove system build toolchain dependencies, bazel commands use `--config=llvm_ext` to build with an external llvm toolchain (specified in `.bazelrc`).
+To remove build toolchain dependencies, bazel commands use `--config=llvm_ext` to build with an external llvm toolchain (specified in `.bazelrc` and `WORKSPACE`).

 _Notes:_